ad-si/adriansieber-com/content/2018-05-13_haskell/index.md

   - If it wasn't any good it wouldn't have become so popular

 Or at least so the narrative goes.
-Lately I've become a little wary of this story.
+I've become a little wary of this story.
 Maybe it can just as well mean:

   - Easy to get started, but not easy to maintain